albertllousas/monads-explained/readme.md

 - `A`: BigDecimal type
 - `B`: Either<NegativeAmount, Account>

-Therefore, we are applying a fn that not just transform the value, it wraps into a context to an already wrapped context.
+Therefore, we are applying a fn that not just transforms the value, it wraps into a context to an already wrapped context.

 <p align="center">
   <img width="50%" src="img/map-inception-diagram.png">